-Risk 1267 - Capacity & Flow - Older Peoples Services
+Health Risk 1267 - Capacity & Flow - Older Peoples Services

 This risk remains at red.
-A working group ahs been set up to agree option appraisal and redesign of current service.
+A working group has been set up to agree option appraisal and redesign of current service.
 There is ongoing redesign re: the Integrated Discharge Hub and discharge pathways.

-Staffing challenges around SW capacity but actions in place to address this.
-All of the above is connected to the working groups reporting to the Older peoples strategic group.
+Staffing challenges around SW capacity but actions in place to address this, and the situation now significantly improved.
+All of the above is connected to the working groups reporting to the Older Peoples strategic group.

-Risk 1321 - Inadequate environment for the Perth City CCATS service
+Health Risk 1321 - Inadequate environment for the Perth City CCATS service

 This risk was added in April 2023, as in relation to the current CCATS service which is located within Beechgrove House, Perth.
 A recent Infection Prevention and Control team visit to the site found numerous environmental Infection Control concerns.
 A site visit has taken place from the current cleaning contractor, soft facilities and PKC estates to explore gaps and potential solutions within current provision.
-There is in place a Short Life Working Group regarding accommodation across P&K HSCP, and the CCATS service in Perth City is part of this working group.
+As stated, there is in place a Short Life Working Group regarding accommodation across P&K HSCP, and the CCATS service in Perth City is part of this working group.